-The State Bar Court's Alternative Discipline Program
+The State Bar Court Alternative Discipline Program

-Attorneys with pending disciplinary proceedings and investigations related to the consequences of substance abuse or mental health issues are referred to the LAP by the State Bar Court's Alternative Discipline Program ("ADP").
-Chief Court Counsel George Scott and Administrative Specialist Doug Hull closely coordinate the interaction of the State Bar Court and the LAP.
-In order to be accepted into the ADP, a respondent attorney must be accepted by the LAP and must comply with all LAP requirements.
-Currently, 120 respondents are enrolled in ADP, 67 are in the evaluation process and 7 have been referred for evaluation.
-These 194 respondent attorneys account for 367 separate disciplinary complaints.
-In 2006, ADP cases represented about 15 percent of all new case filings in the State Bar Court.
+Attorneys with pending disciplinary proceedings and investigations that are related to the consequences of substance abuse or mental health issues are referred to the LAP by the State Bar Court Alternative Discipline Program ("ADP").
+The State Bar Court partners with the LAP, which serves as the sole treatment option for attorneys participating in the ADP.
+To be accepted into the ADP a respondent attorney must be accepted by the LAP and must comply with all LAP requirements.

+At the end of 2007, there were 206 respondent attorneys involved in the ADP.
+ADP cases represented about 16 percent of all new case filings in the State Bar Court.